 Alcohol tinctures are the most common and the easiest to make.
 Alcohol is most often used because of how strong it is.
 Some herbs require something this strong to release their medicinal properties, where glycerin or vinegar are not strong enough.
 The alcohol also acts as preservative giving tinctures an unlimited shelf life if stored away from heat and light.

-Vegetable glycerin tinctures are alcohol free and are a bit less potent then some of the alcohol based tinctures (depending on the herb used some may be the same strength as the alcohol based) They do have a little sweeter taste then the alcohol based and are a good choice for children since they are not as bitter tasting.
+Vegetable glycerin tinctures are alcohol free and are a bit less potent then some of the alcohol based tinctures (depending on the herb used some may be the same strength as the alcohol based) They do have a little sweeter taste than the alcohol-based and are a good choice for children since they are not as bitter tasting.

 How to Remove the Alcohol in a Tincture